obenland/wp-approve-user/readme.txt

 1. Error message when user is not yet approved.
 2. Row action when user is approved
 3. Row action when user is not yet approved
+4. Count notification and row highlight for unapproved users

 == Changelog ==

+= 1.1.0 =
+* Added bulk action for approving and unapproving users
+* Added notification of unapproved users in admin menu item (WordPress 3.2+)
+* Added highlight of unapproved users
+* Added action hooks on (un-)approval.
+See hook reference
+* Users created by an Administrator will automatically be approved
+* Updated utilities class
+* Now an instance of the Obenland_Wp_Approve_User object ist stored in a static property to make deregistration of hooks easier.

 = 1.0 =
 * Initial Release